SILCOR® 900MP Waterproofing (US Version)

 - PREPRUFE® Tape – Reinforced, pressure-sensitive tapes for detailing.

-All grease, curing agents, oil or other contaminants that can affect adhesion of the membrane to the surface need to be removed prior to application.
-Grease, dirt and grime can be removed using high-pressure water cleaning, provided sufficient time is allowed for the residual humidity and water to dissipate.
+All grease, curing agents, oils, or other contaminants that can affect adhesion of the membrane to the surface need to be removed prior to application.
+Grease, dirt, and grime can be removed using high-pressure water cleaning, provided sufficient time is allowed for the residual humidity and water to dissipate before application.
 Sandblasting is not effective on contaminated concrete.
 After cleaning, the surface needs to be prepared to open the pores and make the surface ready to accept the primer.
 The preferred and most common method is sand or grit blasting.

-Concrete must be allowed to cure for at least 28-days.
-Concrete should have at least a 115 psi cohesive strength.
+Concrete must be allowed to cure for at least 28 days.
+Concrete should have at least an 115 psi cohesive strength.
 Concrete surface moisture content must be less than 5% prior to application of SILCOR® primers.
 Moisture content must be checked using appropriate meters and test methods.